cdoremus/MyNotes/Spanish Notes.md

 el lápiz - pencil
 **Some nouns ending in "-ma"  are masculine, rather than feminine**

+**Adjectives ending in *e* usually have the same ending when used with a masculine or feminine noun.**

 [[#Table of Contents]]
 # por vs para
 ## *por*